UBIEEE/Microbull_MM_Proposal/README.md

 ### Software Plan
 This should be a more detailed explanation of how your software will work.
 This should include the programming language(s) you will be using, any libraries, what IDE(s) you will be working with, your approach for testing your software, and how you will be using the inputs from your hardware to complete your task.

+The Microbull will be programmed using Python 3 and ROS2.
+We will be using ROS2 controller libraries to interface with the motors.
+There will be ROS2 nodes for: the maze-solving algorithm (which will be using floodfill), the position-determining algorithm, and the motor-control algorithm.
+The nodes will communicate over the following ROS topics: current position, requested position, drive output, and encoder feedback.

+The __Node__ Position Determiner will: output to __Topic__ `current position`, output to __Topic__ `drive output`, listen to __Topic__ `requested position`, listen to __Topic__ `encoder feedback`.

+The __Node__ Motor Driver will: output to __Topic__ `encoder feedback`, listen to __Topic__ `drive output`.

+The __Node__ Flood Fill will: output to __Topic__ `requested position`, listen to __Topic__ `current position`.

 ### Hardware Plan
 This should be a more detailed explanation of how your hardware will work.
 This should include the electrical requirements of all the individual components of your system and how those requirements will be managed.
 This should also include a detailed explanation of the hardware components of your system and how they will interact with each other.
 This should include a detailed explanation of the sensors you will be using, how they work, and how you will be using them to complete your task.
 This should also include specifications of your components, including the voltage/current ranges they support as well as their physical dimensions (when applicable).

 ## Flowchart of System Design